3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 ## Setup

-- In the `angular-ui-router` folder,  run `npm install` to install and save all of the app's dependencies.
+- cd into the `angular-ui-router` folder,  run `npm install` to install and save all of the app's dependencies.

 - Your app is set up for you.
 You will be writing your code in: